ManasiSankpal/Bynry1/README.md

 run the application= Flutter run

-# A few resources to get you started if this is your firebase project:
+# A few resources to get you started if this is your first firebase project:

 For help getting started with Flutter development, view the -(https://firebase.google.com/docs/projects/learn-more)